porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 ```

 ## HIERARCHICAL TEMPORAL MEMORY
-- &square; Go through the notes, correct mistakes, rephrase where necessary

 Paper titled [HIERARCHICAL TEMPORAL MEMORY including HTM Cortical Learning Algorithms][htm-paper] is the first paper presented by the Numenta lab.
-I highlight interesting points from the paper, concepts I have thought about independently before, parts which are confusing to me and statements I find harder to believe without further inspection.
+I highlight interesting points from the paper, concepts I have given thought to in past, parts which are confusing to me and statements which impel further inspection.

-After reading the paper, I must say I would appreciate more references to the neuroscience literature to see where the authors drew inspiration from, and more in-depth reasoning about the decisions they made in the algorithm.

 > As you ascend the hierarchy there is always convergence, multiple elements in a child region converge onto an element in a parent region.
 However, due to feedback connections, information also diverges as you descend the hierarchy.
 \
 \
 (page 8)

 This is somewhat similar to what I conceptually wanted to achieve with visual cortex of PAM machines.
-[SOM][som]-like hierarchical structure which on lower level recognizes common details and puts them together into higher levels.
-The advantage I saw in this is that already learned structures can be reused, which is also what this paper hints.⌋
+That is a [SOM][som]-like hierarchical structure which on lower level recognizes common details and puts them together into higher levels.
+The advantage I saw in this is that already learned structures can be reused, which is also what this paper hints.

 HTM is inspired by the columns of neocortex.
-Since this is an important observation, that brain is structured into self-similar columns, it seems to inspire all Numenta algorithms in some way.
+Since this is an important observation -brain being structured into self-similar columns - it seems to inspire all Numenta algorithms in some way.

 _Sparse Distributed Representations_ is another key concept taken from the brain.
-Sparse refers to the fact that there are about 2% of neurons are active at a time when brain operates.
+Sparseness refers to the fact that about 2% of neurons are active at a time when brain operates.
 Since there are a lot of neurons, there are a lot of ways to pick 2% of them with minimal overlap.
 This gives the network robustness.
-Distributed refers to the need of many neurons activations to convey some full concept.
+Distributed refers to the need of many neurons activations to convey concepts.

 > [...]
 The first thing an HTM region does is to convert its input into a sparse distributed representation.For example, a region might receive 20,000 input bits.
 The percentage of input bits that are “1” and “0” might vary significantly over time.
 One time there might be 5,000 “1” bits and another time there might be 9,000 “1” bits.
 The HTM region could convert this input into an internal representation of 10,000 bits of which 2%, or 200, are active at once, regardless of how many of the input bits are “1”.
 As the input to the HTM region varies over time, the internal representation also will change, but there always will be about 200 bits out of 10,000 active.
 \